Running Python script on GPU.

-GPU’s have more cores than CPU and hence when it comes to parallel computing of data, GPUs performs exceptionally better than CPU even though GPU has lower clock speed and it lacks several core managements features as compared to the CPU.
+GPU’s have more cores than CPU and hence when it comes to parallel computing of data, GPUs perform exceptionally better than CPUs even though GPUs has lower clock speed and it lacks several core management features as compared to the CPU.

-Thus, running a python script on GPU can prove out to be comparatively faster than CPU, however it must be noted that for processing a data set with GPU, the the data will first be transferred to the GPU’s memory which may require additional time so if data set is small then cpu may perform better than gpu.
+Thus, running a python script on GPU can prove to be comparatively faster than CPU, however, it must be noted that for processing a data set with GPU, the data will first be transferred to the GPU’s memory which may require additional time so if data set is small then CPU may perform better than GPU.

-Only NVIDIA GPU’s are supported for now and the ones which are listed in this page.
-If your graphics card has CUDA cores, them u can proceed further with setting up things.
+Only NVIDIA GPUs are supported for now and the ones which are listed on this page.
+If your graphics card has CUDA cores, then you can proceed further with setting up things.

-First make sure that Nvidia drivers are upto date also you can install cudatoolkit explicitly from here. then install Anaconda add anaconda to environment while installing.
+First, make sure that Nvidia drivers are upto date also you can install cudatoolkit explicitly from here. then install Anaconda add anaconda to the environment while installing.

 After completion of all the installations run the following commands in the command prompt.

 NOTE: If Anaconda is not added to the environment then navigate to anaconda installation and locate the Scripts directory and open the command prompt there.

 We will use the numba.jit decorator for the function we want to compute over the GPU.
 The decorator has several parameters but we will work with only the target parameter.
 Target tells the jit to compile codes for which source(“CPU” or “Cuda”).
 “Cuda” corresponds to GPU.
 However, if the